 Higher developer efficiency

-With a considerable number of new features, developer teams can be much more productive.
+With a considerable number of new features, mobile games development teams can be much more productive.

 Virtual assets allow separating the metadata from the object data so developers can sync only what they need from such source control systems as Perforce.
 This results in smaller workspaces and faster syncs for specialists who don’t require access to the full object data.